 4) I have a thing for fascinating endpapers, those colorful pages at the beginning and end of a book that frame the pages of the main story.
 Before I even got to the first words of An Egg is Quiet by Dianna Hutts Ashton and Sylvia Long, I was in love with this factual and utterly gorgeous book.
 This duo doesn’t stop at the obvious bird or dinosaur eggs — how about the tiniest lobster egg, the banana-shaped field cricket egg, or the very weird dogfish egg?

 5) In 1943, Clare Turlay Newberry earned a Caldecott Honor for this small story about a bunny named Marshmallow.
-If you are searching online for a copy, be sure to find one with its original cover and story in tact!
 This gentle tale holds up beautifully — just a teeny ball of fur, Marshmallow adopts a big cat named Oliver as his mama.
 Understated art leaves plenty of room to breathe your own awe into the pages.

 6) Another lovely look at Passover through the lens of a picture book is Nachson, Who Was Afraid to Swim, by Deborah Bodin Cohen and Jago.
 Nachson and his family are slaves in Egypt, but he dreams of freedom and is mostly brave.
 Even the locusts don’t scare him!
 But Nachson is afraid of the water, and it’s only when he realizes that he can be a leader by stepping in first that he has to face that fear.
 I adore the color and texture of these illustrations — the golden yellows and oranges feel extra warm against the cool freedom of the water, and the gritty, sand-like texture is a strong reminder of place.